 Rather than predestination, the central doctrines of the Institutes were the glory of God and the divinity of Christ.’
 (Andrew Johnston, The Protestant Reformation in Europe.
 Longman.
 P.58)

-This astonishing, unfathomable, beautiful, controversial doctrine is stated in numerous places in Scripture.
-I record these two purely as evidence that this teaching did not originate with Calvin.
-There are many other delicious references to this in Scripture, but we must keep on track with the historical story we are following.
+This astonishing, unfathomable, controversial doctrine is stated in numerous places in Scripture.
+But this teaching did not originate with Calvin and any serious student of the Bible will need to grapple with it.
+There are many other references to this in Scripture, but we must keep on track with the historical story we are following.

 2 Thess 2:13 ‘But we ought always to thank God for you, brothers loved by the Lord, because from the beginning God chose you to be saved through the sanctifying work of the Spirit and through belief in the truth.’
 (NIV)